 Fundraising Coordinator

-Amanda has been involved with BWR since its early days in 2015.
-She has been involved with various aspects of BWR during this time, but organising Fundraising events was where she started off and it is still one of her favourite roles.
-She is a member of the Management Committee, as well as a Befriender and Rose Cottage volunteer.
+Amanda has been involved with many aspects of BWR since joining in the early days of 2015.
+Organising fundraising events was where she started off and is still one of her favourite roles.
+She is a member of the Management Committee, as well as a befriender and Rose Cottage volunteer.

 • Lesley Bowes